-2. The practicum has prepared me to apply my knowledge and basic research skills to the means of preventing or remediating problems in the academic, social, behavioral, and emotional areas.
+3. The practicum has prepared me to apply my knowledge and basic research skills to the evaluation of existing programs designed to meet to the academic, social, behavioral, and emotional needs of youth to determine their effectiveness.

 1 2 3 4 5 6 7 Strongly Disagree Disagree Slightly Disagree Unsure Agree Slightly Agree Strongly Agree